morskyjezek/neh-grant-data-project/README.md

 ### 03. Mapping the data

+Use the cleaned data to create geospatial visualizations of the grants over time.

+#### 03a.
+Mapping with static maps by state

+This notebook walks through a process to geolocate the grants state-by-state.
+The notebook offers tools to filter the data to create different kinds of maps, and to export maps to files that can be reused in reports.

+#### 03b.
+Mapping dynamically for the web

-Using the cleaned data, this notebook walks through a process to geolocate the grants.
+This notebook walks through a process to geolocate the grants in an interactive interface that is browsable via the web.

 ### 04. Loading in to cloud provider